 Residence time distribution (RTD) is the probability distribution function that a solid or fluid element will exit a continuous flow system with respect to time, used as a measure of plug flow.

-RTD is often displayed as a bell-shaped curve, with a more narrow curve indicating better residence time uniformity across all of the molecules within a flow reactor - showing that the reactor exhibits good "plug flow", i.e. reaction uniformity across your flow process.
+Residence Time Distribution is often displayed as a bell-shaped curve, with a more narrow curve indicating better residence time uniformity across all of the molecules within a flow reactor - showing that the reactor exhibits good "plug flow", i.e. reaction uniformity across your flow process.

 A narrow RTD is essential for process uniformity and is one of the key requirements of any flow reactor.

 AMT chemical engineers, Josh Trenchard and Andrew Karras, are continually testing and evaluating our Coflore systems, generating technical content and case studies to demonstrate their versatility and modularity.
-Several investigations have looked to determine RTDs for the ACR, ATR and RTR with respect to variables such as residence time and agitation frequency.
+Several investigations have looked to determine Residence time distributions for the ACR, ATR and RTR with respect to variables such as residence time and agitation frequency.
 In this post, a sample of RTD testing for each system has been summarised below:

 The Coflore ACR is a modular cellular flow reactor with 10 reaction cells linked together with interconnecting channels.
 The reactor volume can be adjusted by inserting different sizes of agitator into the reactor block.